 How Do In-Ground Sprinklers Work?

-In-ground sprinkler systems are the best and most efficient way to water your landscape without wasting valuable water.
-Because sprinkler heads are strategically placed and the water output is carefully timed, in-ground sprinkler systems give you the utmost control over how and when your yard is watered.
 While the benefits of an in-ground watering system are evident, many potential buyers wonder not why they should invest in an irrigation system, but rather how do in-ground sprinklers work?

 In-ground Sprinklers: The Basics